The Team

 Administration and education Director

-Alyssa Garvin leads organizational operations and advances marine education initiatives that connect communities to Hawaiʻi’s coastal resources.
+Alyssa Garvin leads organizational operations and advances environmental education initiatives that connect communities to Hawaiʻi’s coastal resources.
 With five years of experience collaborating with federal, state, and community partners across the Pacific, Alyssa brings a strong background in grants management, program development, and outreach.

 She plays a key role in strengthening MKF’s education programs, cultivating partnerships, and supporting collaborative marine management efforts that align with the organization’s mission.
 Alyssa holds a B.S. in Environmental Science from the University of Rochester and is passionate about building systems and programs that empower communities to mālama Hawaiʻi’s marine and coastal environments for future generations.